kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 {{< glossary_tooltip text="toleration" term_id="toleration" >}} for
 `node.kubernetes.io/not-ready:NoSchedule` do not start there.

-At the same time when kubelet is setting that condition on its node via the API, the kubelet also begins terminating any Pods that are running locally.
+At the same time when kubelet is setting that condition on its Node via the API, the kubelet also begins terminating any Pods that are running locally.

 During a graceful shutdown, kubelet terminates pods in two phases: